 In Norway’s grandiose landscapes, roads dance between the fjords and the mountains.
 A drive with the new

 It wends its way up the steep hillside like a thin, windblown ribbon: the famed Trollstigen, the Troll’s Path, Norway’s most popular scenic route and a masterpiece of engineering.
-Eleven hairpin turns between Isterdalen Valley and the Stigrøra pass, an elevation gain of 1,329 feet.
+Eleven hairpin turns between Isterdalen Valley and the Stigrøra pass, an elevation gain of 405 meters.
 In some places the road is cut right into the rock; in others, stone retaining walls support the structure.
 Halfway up to the pass, a stone bridge traverses the Stigfossen waterfall.
 Each of the bends has a name—most of them are named after the foremen of the construction crews that built the road.

 It’s quite the ascent; stopping is all but impossible here, so bend by bend the

 This jewel of Scandinavia is surrounded by mountains the size of cities, endless forests, snow-capped summits—and roads that people have managed to carve into that splendid natural environment.
 The band of asphalt rests in the wilds.
 Some 280 kilometers northwest of Oslo, the

 Norway’s eighteen major scenic routes stretch over 1,850 kilometers between the mountains of the south and the Atlantic coast in the far north.
 These masterpieces of engineering, which unite the ageless beauty of nature with modern architecture, skirt fjords and meander through mountain ranges.
 Some of them even push right through the mighty waves of the Atlantic Ocean.
 The coastline, a jagged succession of fjords that would stretch to six thousand kilometers if pulled straight, presents no impediments for these roads.